-An inclusive and attractive walking and wheeling environment Making walking and wheeling the obvious choice for shorter everyday journeys
+An inclusive and attractive walking and wheeling environment

 - People of all ages and abilities should be able to walk and wheel in, and move through, these places. - Clear pedestrian routes are well defined and kept clear of obstructions. - Capacity of footways, footpaths, crossings and spaces should be capable of accommodating predicted flows, and take account of 'bump out' flows and dispersal for large capacity venues. - Connections with or through to public transport stops and stations should be universally accessible.
 Where there is a separate accessible route and entrance to a destination place, or passing through a Gateway, this should be clearly signed. - Where possible, controlled pedestrian crossings which will be used by high flows of people should be single stage